gesteves/trebekbot/README.md

 * `trebekbot jeopardy me`: starts a round of Jeopardy! trebekbot will pick a category and score for you.
 * `trebekbot what/who is/are [answer]`: sends an answer.
 Remember, responses must be in the form of a question!
 * `trebekbot what's my score`: shows your current score.
+* `trebekbot show the leaderboard`: shows the current top scores.
 * `trebekbot help`: shows this help information.

 ## To-do